hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 <span class="caption">Listing : C# code to import</span>

-When we run the code in Listing (placeholder for the number), we'll see outputs from Console.WriteLine statements, `100`, `[0..1000:1]`, `true` and `[1, 2, 3, 4, 5, ...]` on the console.
+When we run the code in Listing (placeholder for the number), we'll see outputs from Console.WriteLine statements, `100`, `[0..1000:1]`, `true` and a list of
+`[1, 2, 3, 4, 5, ...]` on the console.
 Note that because we're currently defining the `ExpressoIntegerSequence` type in C#, we also can return it from C#.
 As you can see from this fact, you can interoperate with Expresso in C# as well.